 Could Kate Middleton become Queen before Camilla Parker Bowles?
 Plus, will Camilla be Queen at all and what will her title be when Prince Charles become King?

-What will happen when the Queen dies, chooses to retire (although this is unlikely!) or abdicates the throne (even more unlikely!), is a topic on some people’s minds recently.
-It’s likely that her son Prince Charles, who is next in line for the throne, will take over the Monarchy.
+What will happen when the Queen dies (opens in new tab), chooses to retire (unlikely!) or abdicates the throne (even more unlikely!)?
+It's a topic that's been on some people's minds recently, though most know it's likely her son Prince Charles, who is next in line for the throne (opens in new tab), will take over the Monarchy.

 However, there are a few scenarios in which this wouldn’t be the case.
 Especially with royal experts revealing that Kate Middleton, now the Duchess of Cambridge, is already preparing to become Queen.
 Whilst nothing has been confirmed, people are curious to learn what this would mean for Camilla.
 And whether the Duchess of Cornwall will become Queen at all?
 We reveal all possible scenarios.

 Yes, it's a possibility.
 If Charles dies before the Queen, then his son Prince William would become King of England when the Queen dies.
 If this were to happen then Kate, the Duchess of Cambridge, would take on a role similar to that of a Queen before Camilla.